zedware/zedware.github.io/about.md

 permalink: /about/
 ---

-I am Wenliang Zhang, a software engineer working on database and storage system.
+I am Wenliang ZHANG (张文亮), a software engineer working on database and storage systems.

 ### More Information

-Working on database and file system, writing code with C, C++, Java, Go etc.
+Working on database and storage systems, writing code with C, C++, Java etc.

 ### Contact me

 [zedware@gmail.com](mailto:zedware@gmail.com)